-"procedures," "customer service," and "communication" aren't the only skills we found managers list on their resumes.
-In fact, there's a whole list of manager responsibilities that we found, including: Arguably the most important personality trait for a manager to have happens to be communication skills.
-An example from a resume said this about the skill, "top executives must be able to communicate clearly and persuasively" Additionally, other resumes have pointed out that managers can use communication skills to "received and screened a high volume of internal and external communications, including email and mail.
-"Another trait important for fulfilling manager duties is leadership skills.
-According to a manager resume, "top executives must be able to lead an organization successfully by coordinating policies, people, and resources."
-Here's an example of how managers are able to utilize leadership skills: "mastered effective leadership attained knowledge of business etiquette increased profitability through loss prevention" Another skill that is quite popular among managers is management skills.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a manager resume: "top executives must shape and direct the operations of an organization" This example from a resume shows how this skill is used: "cash management - works with loss prevention to ensure end of day cash and credit records are correct.
-"In order for certain manager responsibilities to be completed, the job requires the skill "problem-solving skills."
-According to a manager resume, "top executives need to identify and resolve issues within an organization" As an example, this snippet was taken directly from a resume about how this skill applies: "resolved various problems including loss prevention, equipment failure, and employee process improvement.
-"Yet another important skill that a manager must demonstrate is "time-management skills."
+Most Managers list "Procedures," "Customer Service," and "Communication" as skills on their resumes.
+We go into more details on the most important Manager responsibilities here: The most important skills for a Manager to have in this position are Communication skills.
+In this excerpt that we gathered from a Manager resume, you'll understand why: "Top executives must be able to communicate clearly and persuasively" According to resumes we found, Communication skills can be used by a Manager in order to "Received and screened a high volume of internal and external communications, including email and mail. " While it may not be the most important skill, we found that many Manager duties rely on Leadership skills.
+This example from a Manager explains why: "Top executives must be able to lead an organization successfully by coordinating policies, people, and resources."
+This resume example is just one of many ways Managers are able to utilize Leadership skills: "Mastered effective leadership Attained knowledge of business etiquette Increased profitability through loss prevention" Another skill that is quite popular among Managers is Management skills.
+This skill is very critical to fulfilling every day responsibilities as is shown in this example from a Manager resume: "Top executives must shape and direct the operations of an organization" This example from a resume shows how this skill is used: "Cash Management - Works with Loss Prevention to ensure End of Day cash and credit records are correct. " A thorough review of lots of resumes revealed to us that "Problem-solving skills" is important to completing Manager responsibilities.
+This resume example shows just one way Managers use this skill: "Top executives need to identify and resolve issues within an organization" Here's an example of how this skill is used from a resume that represents typical Manager tasks: "Resolved various problems including loss prevention, equipment failure, and employee process improvement. " Another common skill for a Manager to be able to utilize is "Time-management skills."
 Top executives do many tasks at the same time, typically under their own direction, to ensure that their work gets done and that they meet their goals.
-This is clearly demonstrated in this example from a manager who stated: "managed crew members to ensure duties were fulfilled by designated deadlines. "
+A Manager demonstrated the need for this skill by putting this on their resume: "Managed crew members to ensure duties were fulfilled by designated deadlines. "

-See the full list of manager skills.
+See the full list of Manager skills.

-View more details on manager salaries across the United States.
+View more details on Manager salaries across the United States.